Peugeot 206: GTi 180 and RC

 Introduced to the market in 2003, the Peugeot 206 GTi 180 and 206 RC brought high performance to the product range.
 The range topping GTi 180 was brought to the UK market, while the 206 RC was introduced to the rest of Europe.
 The new 'hot hatch' used the 2 litre EW10J4S engine, which produced 175 bhp thanks to variable valve timing and modified inlet and exhaust manifolds.
 Other features on the 206 GTi 180 and 206 RC include 17 inch alloy wheels, racing bucket front seats, a short shift gear linkage and altered gearbox ratios (1st & 2nd gears).
 The new car was capable of reaching 62 mi/h in 7.4 seconds.

 The 206 GTi 180 and 206 RC were produced to celebrate Peugeot's rallying successes from 2000 to 2003, and to replicate the success Peugeot had with the 205 GTi in the 1980s.

 206 Escapade

 Following brands like Fiat and Volkswagen, Peugeot sells an off-roader version of the Peugeot 206 in selected South American markets, called the Peugeot 206 Escapade.
 It is essentially a Peugeot 206 SW station wagon with a rugged SUV-like bodykit and higher and tougher suspension.
 It is powered with a 1.6L 16v engine.

-206 French Dream

-The 206 French Dream Edition was launched in late 2007 exclusively in France, targeting french middle class large families.
-The 206 French Dream Edition was available with interesting financing plans, at slightly higher or equal price than the base model, depending on dealerships.
-It featured an exclusive metallic paint job, and was offered with a comfort package, including air conditioning, french flag colored seat fabric and Disney themed sun shades.
-It was powered with the 1.1L TU1JP engine.